ProtopointLLC/bodybytes-firmware/docs/flashing.md

 | 3 | `rootfs_data` | ext4 | 4 GB | Overlay for OpenWrt packages and config; auto-mounted at `/overlay` by libfstools on every boot |
 | 4 | `data` | ext4 | ~123.5 GB (remainder) | User file storage; auto-mounted at `/mnt/data` by block-mount |

-`kernel` and `rootfs` hold raw binary data - no filesystem is created on them during first install, and sysupgrade raw-writes them with `dd` on every upgrade.
-U-Boot reads the full `kernel` partition (32 MB) via `mmc read` and passes the buffer to `bootm`; `bootm` parses the FIT header to locate the LZMA kernel and DTB nodes, decompresses the kernel, applies memory and bootargs fixup to the extracted DTB, and boots. `root=/dev/mmcblk0p2 rootwait` in the main DTB's `chosen/bootargs` node tells the kernel where to find the squashfs rootfs.
+`kernel` and `rootfs` hold raw binary data - no filesystem is created on them during first install, and sysupgrade raw-writes them with `dd` on every upgrade. `fit_load_mmc` does a two-pass read: reads one block first to parse the FIT header and determine `fit_size`, then reads exactly that many blocks — not the full 32 MB. `bootm` parses the FIT header to locate the LZMA kernel and DTB nodes, decompresses the kernel, applies memory and bootargs fixup to the extracted DTB, and boots. `root=/dev/mmcblk0p2 rootwait` in the main DTB's `chosen/bootargs` node tells the kernel where to find the squashfs rootfs.

 The `rootfs_data` label is the standard libfstools extroot partition name. `fstools` mounts it at `/overlay` automatically at every boot with no UCI fstab entry required.